Kristine Yaffe, MD

 Professor of Psychiatry, Neurology and Epidemiology

-Dr. Yaffe is a Professor in the Departments of Psychiatry, Neurology and Epidemiology at UCSF.
-She is also Chief of Geriatric Psychiatry and Director of the Memory Disorders Clinic at the San Francisco VA Medical Center.
-In both her research and in her clinical work, she has directed her efforts towards improving the care of patients with cognitive disorders and other geriatric neuropsychiatric conditions.
+Dr. Kristine Yaffe attended Yale University for her undergraduate degree, received her medical degree at the University of Pennsylvania, and completed residencies in neurology and psychiatry at the University of California, San Francisco.
+She is a Professor of Psychiatry, Neurology and Epidemiology, the Roy and Marie Scola Endowed Chair and Vice Chair of Research in Psychiatry at UCSF.
+She is also the Chief of Geriatric Psychiatry and Director of the Memory Evaluation Clinic at the San Francisco Veterans Affairs Medical Center.
+In her research, clinical work, and mentoring, she has directed her efforts towards improving the care of patients with cognitive disorders and other geriatric neuropsychiatric conditions.